httpie/cli/README.rst

 File Upload Forms
 -----------------

-When one or more file fields are present, the content type is ``multipart/form-data``:
+If one or more file fields is present, the serialization and content type is ``multipart/form-data``:

 .. code-block:: bash